 When the defense attorney strongly recommended the claim be settled, the adjuster had nothing to mitigate the damages.
 As a part of the settlement agreement, the TPA gave up the right to subrogate against the woman who caused the accident, allowing the employee and his attorney to bring a lawsuit for the traffic accident.

-Employer Did Not Know Consequences of Denying Legitimate Claim
+Employer Did Not Know the Consequences of Denying Legitimate Claim

 If, as an employer, you do not know all the aspects of the workers’ compensation statutes in your state, trust the adjuster to make the correct decision.
 If you question the adjuster’s decisions on claims, discuss why they are proceeding in the way they are.
 Create a partnership with the adjuster in the handling of your claims, but trust the adjuster judgment and knowledge of the law.
 It is usually a wrong move to handle workers comp claims by what you want rather than by what state statutes require.
 And, it might be a good idea to train all employees involved in processing workers comp claims to not make suggestions on how a claim ought to be handled.